Territorial evolution of Poland: Kingdom of Poland 1385 to 1569

+In the 1560s, Poland has expanded its Baltic dominion during the Livonian War, when it captured most of Livonia, with the major port city of Riga (Ryga).
+In 1561, the Livonian Confederation was dismantled and the Livonian Order, an order of German knights, was disbanded.
+On the basis of the Treaty of Vilnius, territories of modern Latvia and southern Estonia were ceded to the Grand Duchy of Lithuania and formed into the Duchy of Livonia.
+Poland also claimed northern Estonia with the city of Tallinn (Rewal) as incorporated per the treaty, and demanded the surrender of the territory conquered by Sweden, but Sweden refused.
+The Duchy of Courland and Semigallia was a vassal state of the Crown of the Polish Kingdom from 1569 to 1726, and incorporated into the Polish-Lithuanian Commonwealth in 1726.
+Lajs (now Laiuse, Estonia) was the seat of the northernmost starostwo of the history of Poland.

 Polish–Lithuanian Commonwealth 1569 to 1795

 Territorial changes during the Polish–Lithuanian Commonwealth, starting with the Union of Lublin and ending with the Third Partition of Poland.

+Polish-Lithuanian forces recaptured the towns of Połock in 1579 and Wieliż, Uświat and Newel in 1580, previously annexed by Russia from Lithuania in 1562–1566.
+The restoration of Połock and Wieliż was confirmed in 1582, but Newel was lost again to Russia.
+In 1581, Poland also demanded the restoration of Siebież, but to no avail, and regained Siebież and Newel only in 1617–1618.
+During the war, Poland also temporarily controlled the more northern towns of Velikiye Luki, Opochka and Ostrov.

-1610 to 1612
+1610 to 1619

-During the Polish–Muscovite War (1605–1618), the Polish-Lithuanian Commonwealth controlled Moscow for two years, from 29 September 1610 to 6 November 1612.
+During the Polish–Russian War (1609–1618), the Polish-Lithuanian Commonwealth controlled Moscow for two years, from 29 September 1610 to 6 November 1612.

+The Truce of Deulino of 1619 confirmed the recaptured Czernihów and Smolensk regions as part of Poland, and the regaining of the towns of Siebież and Newel.

+1634

+In 1634, the town of Sierpiejsk passed from Poland to Russia.

 1635

 Sweden, weakened by involvement in the Thirty Years' War, agreed to sign the Armistice of Stuhmsdorf (also known as Treaty of Sztumska Wieś or Treaty of Stuhmsdorf) in 1635, favourable to the Polish–Lithuanian Commonwealth in terms of territorial concessions.

+1644

+In 1644, the town of Trubczewsk passed from Poland to Russia.

 1655

 In the history of Poland and Lithuania, the Deluge refers to a series of wars in the mid-to-late 17th century that left the Polish–Lithuanian Commonwealth in ruins.

 The Deluge refers to the Swedish invasion and occupation of the western half of Poland-Lithuania from 1655 to 1660 and the Khmelnytsky Uprising in 1648, which led to Russia's invasion during the Russo-Polish War.